zhuchunlai/crabs/README.md

 	all names are case sensitive

-	you must set "_id" mapping and be associated with a path, need more details, please click [link](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-id-field.html)
+	you must set "_id" mapping and be associated with a path, more details: http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-id-field.html

 ## Documentation
 Now, crabs support two types of select statement, detail as bellow: